 Interestingly, the French Bulldog Club of America, in their official health statement to the American Kennel Club, says nothing at all about the brachycephalic muzzle shape that can lead to lifelong health issues in French Bulldogs.

-However, this is not to minimize the seriousness of this muzzle shape and how it can impact your dog’s health and even their lifespan.
+However, this is not to minimize the seriousness of this muzzle shape and how it can impact your dog’s health and even lifespan.

 As American Veterinarian explains, nearly three-quarters of all French Bulldogs will have at least one serious health issue in their lifetime.